Application Process

 Transfer Admissions Policy

-Students enrolled at a medical school accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOA-COCA) or the Liaison Committee on Medical Education (LCME) may be considered for transfer admission into the beginning of the second or third year of medical studies at Noorda-COM upon completion of the equivalent level of medical education as currently structured at Noorda-COM and provided that a vacancy exists.
+Students enrolled at a medical school accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOA-COCA) or the Liaison Committee on Medical Education (LCME) may be considered for transfer admission into the beginning of the second or third year of medical studies at Noorda College of Osteopathic Medicine (Noorda-COM) upon completion of the equivalent level of medical education as currently structured at Noorda-COM and provided that a vacancy exists.
+The last two years of education must be completed at Noorda-COM.
 LCME-enrolled transfer students must successfully complete all OMM/OPP competencies before graduation from the COM.
-Transfer of admissions with advanced standing is at the discretion of the Dean.
+Transfer or admissions with advanced standing is at the discretion of the Dean.
 Please read our Transfer Admission Policy in full here.

 Get Connected